adamjohnsnow/catbank-tech-test/README.md

 ### Caveats and Todo

-- Proper user password encryption / auth sessions not implemented
+- Proper user password encryption
+- auth session tokens not implemented
-- Input validations
+- Client side input validations on forms
+- Testing (I wanted to spend the time getting working features) as this is described as a prototype